saltzmanjoelh/ibgateway/README.md

 2. **`.env` file**: Mount a `.env` file into the container (read by the entrypoint script)

 The automation will:
-- Automatically type username and password into login fields (if provided)
+- Move the IB Gateway window to the top left position (0, 0)
 - Configure API type (FIX or IB_API)
 - Configure trading mode (LIVE or PAPER)
+- Automatically type username and password into login fields (if provided)
 - Log "Configuration Complete" when finished

 #### Configuration Options